 Before you know it, we are neck-deep in another killer track, “Draculove“, and its edgy, upbeat vibes.
 Quite a lively, feel-good rocker with some interesting lyrics.
 Folks may find this one impossible not to like on some level or another.

 The energy remains on high output for the start of its follow-up, the EP-ending “Distant Enemy“.
 Maurer’s drum work is exceptional here, well, not just here, everywhere really, but really worth noting at this point.
 Devoid of any slack, he clickety-clacks the crap out of the kit throughout this scorcher.
 Everything else in the track is on point, as well – ala downtuned guitars, inclusive grooves, and those unique vocals.

-Wrapping up, LáGoon have once again showed us their aural mastery, putting on a sonic display confirming their reign as psyche-fuzz, doom punk kings.
+Wrapping up, LáGoon has once again shown us their aural mastery, putting on a sonic display confirming their reign as psyche-fuzz, doom punk kings.
 Sure, they might be considered an “acquired taste” but hey, that’s just fine because really now, do we need fly-by-night tourists in the tune terrain?

 I think not, no, so stake your claim with our stream of the ‘L’affaire des Poisons‘ EP or skate on over to Bandcamp HERE to stream/purchase it, either one.